ubicucsd/bootcamp_18_19/5_Biopython.md

 ## Complements and Transcription

-You've probably heard of complement strands and transcription.
+You've probably heard of complementary strands and transcription.
 If you haven't, here are two excellent sources: [transcription](https://www.khanacademy.org/science/biology/gene-expression-central-dogma/transcription-of-dna-into-rna/a/overview-of-transcription) and [complements](https://en.wikipedia.org/wiki/Complementarity_(molecular_biology)).
 Biopython can perform these actions too!

 ### Complements